How To Organize Recipes: Ideas From Readers For Hall of Fame

 Tracey sent me this picture of her new recipe she did as part of the challenge about how to organize recipes.
 Doesn't it look great?

-Basically, this is one of many types of pre-made binders that you can buy if you don't want to create your own.
+Unfortunately this particular binder she used is not available anymore, but it is really just one of many types of pre-made binders that you can buy if you don't want to create your own.
 The nice thing about this one, or similar pre-made binders, is they tend to already have the tabs created for you, with general categories of recipes, and come with page protectors, etc.

 Add Handwritten Notes To Recipe Binder To Know Who Loves What